ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Aggregation Parameter Validation {#agg-param-validation}

-For each batch it collects, the Collector assigns an aggregation parameter used to refine the measurements before aggregating them.
-The aggregation parameter is subject to a validation procedure specified by the VDAF.

-Before accepting a collection job from the Collector ({{collect-init}}), the Leader checks that the indicated aggregation parameter, `agg_param`, is valid according to the following procedure.
-The Helper does the same before accepting an aggregation job from the Leader ({{aggregation-helper-init}}).
+For each batch it collects, the Collector chooses an aggregation parameter used to prepare the measurements before aggregating them.
+Before accepting a collection job from the Collector ({{collect-init}}), the Leader checks that the indicated aggregation parameter is valid according to the following procedure.

 1. Decode the byte string `agg_param` into an `AggParam` as specified by the VDAF.
-(VDAFs compatible with this specification MUST specify an encoding of the aggregation parameter as a byte string; see {{basic-definitions}}.)
 If decoding fails, then the aggregation parameter is invalid.

 1. Run `vdaf.is_valid(decoded_agg_param, [])`, where `decoded_agg_param` is the
    decoded `AggParam` and `is_valid()` is as defined in {{Section 5.3 of !VDAF}}.
 If the output is not `True`, then the aggregation parameter is invalid.

-If both steps succeed, then the aggregation parameter is deemed to be valid.
+If both steps succeed, then the aggregation parameter is valid.

 ## Uploading Reports {#upload-flow}